eddmash/powerorm/docs/source/orm/integrations/laravel.rst

 ========================

 This is recipe for using Powerorm with laravel.
+Make sure to install powerorm via composer.
+``composer require eddmash/powerorm:@dev``

 Create Powerorm Service Provider
 --------------------------------

-Make a Powerorm service provider that is both a wrapper and a bootstrapfor Powerorm.
+Make a Powerorm service provider that is both a wrapper and a bootstrap for Powerorm.

 .. code-block:: php

     php artisan make:provider PowerormServiceProvider

 Register the service provider in the ``config/app.php`` configuration file.
 This file contains a ``providers`` array where you can list the class names of your service providers.

 To register ``PowerormServiceProvider``, simply add it to the array: